sabixx/poc-portal/README.md

 # TODO

+- remove hard coded key for testing from the public api..

 - be able to click on use cases and be abele to check how this usecase was rated / feedback across all POCs... *everyone can view....